Detect and analyze faces

 -

-Install the Azure AI Vision SDK package and other required packages by running the appropriate commands for your language preference:
+Install the Azure AI Vision SDK package and other required packages by running the following commands:

 python -m venv labenv ./labenv/bin/Activate.ps1 pip install -r requirements.txt azure-ai-vision-face==1.0.0b2